 Clean and fluff your suede racing wheel like a pro

-The real issue here is that suede retains dirt and sweat from your hands, and over time will dry out making it appear grubby and matted.
+When cleaning a Suede Steering Wheel, the real issue is that suede retains dirt and sweat from your hands, and over time will dry out making it appear grubby and matted.
 It's not a problem for your average BTCC or WRC team of course, they just grab themselves a box fresh new wheel, and launch the fettered item into the nearest workshop bin.
 But, what about us mere mortals who simply want to breathe new life into our trusty (and well-used) racing wheel?
 Well, the answer is simple, and here's how it's done by the pros…

 The first thing to remember - and the answer to the first question - is that these were originally designed for use while wearing driving gloves… and we all know how unlikely it is you'll be sporting a set of those on any public road.

 When it comes to these wheels though, and more specifically those of the suede variety, we're often asked why they tend to get so dirty during normal day-to-day driving, and how to effectively detail them without causing damage to the sensitive material.